tomcolby/tomcolby/README.md

 - <a href="https://github.com/tomcolby/Performing-a-Vulnerability-Assessment/tree/main">Vulnerability Assessment Lab</a>
 - <a href="https://github.com/tomcolby/Performing-Packet-Capture-and-Traffic-Analysis/tree/main">Packet Capture and Traffic Analysis Lab</a>
 - <a href="https://github.com/tomcolby/Applying-User-Authentication-and-Access-Controls/tree/main">User Authentication and Access Controls</a>
+- <a href="https://github.com/tomcolby/Using-Encryption-to-Enhance-Confidentiality-and-Integrity/tree/main">Encryption to Enhance Confidentiality and Integrity </a>